FawazBinSaleem/WhatsAPP-CLI-/README.md

 # WhatsAPP-CLI-
-A CLI tool for whatsapp
+A CLI tool for whatsapp (Work in Progress)